eolementhe/guide/guide.md

   Check your contract to see if the dates and tools should be available.

   Contact an administrator at `support@videomenthe.fr` if the blocks should be available.

+If the blocks are not available but you want the new functionalities please contact the sales team at `contact@videomenthe.fr`.

   ![Workflow red blocks](images/workflow-red-blocks.png)